JustinSGray/POEMs/POEM_046.md

 However any assumed way of doing that would violate the "always assume local" convention of the POEM.

 So this connection will raise an error during setup, if no src indices are given.
-If `src_indices` are specified manually then the connection will not error.
+If `src_indices` are specified manually then the connection will not raise an error.

 #### distributed->distributed
 Since these are distributed variables, the size may vary from one process to another.